Dr. William L. Pelto

 I came to Boone from Ithaca, New York, where I served the Ithaca College School of Music since 1991, first as a member of the music theory faculty and, from 2000 to 2009, as associate dean.
 At Ithaca, among many other responsibilities, I supervised grant-funded programs, including a multi-year faculty and student exchange with the University of Limerick and the Enduring Masters© series, a program that recognizes lifelong achievement by professional musicians.
 My research focuses on music theory pedagogy, including development of the takadimi rhythm solfege system with colleagues Richard Hoffman and John W. White, a pedagogy that has been adopted by numerous music programs in colleges, universities, and public school systems.
 I have also specialized in music theater conducting, working for such places as San Francisco State University, the University of Alaska Summer Fine Arts Camp, Cornell University, and the Hangar Theater.
 Early in my working life, I served as a budget research analyst in the State of Alaska's Office of the Governor back in Juneau, my boyhood town.

 I earned a bachelor of arts degree in political science from Yale University, a master of arts in music theory from San Francisco State University, and a Ph.D. in music theory from the University of Texas at Austin.
 During the 2004-2005 academic year, I also served as an American Council on Education Fellow, completing a residency in the Office of the President at Brooklyn College-CUNY and visiting leaders of nearly thirty colleges and universities.

-I live in Boone with Linda Larson, my wife of twenty-four years, a choral conductor and soprano who specializes in performance of new music, oratorio, opera, and art song.
+I live in Boone with Linda Larson, my wife of twenty-seven years, a choral conductor and soprano who specializes in performance of new music, oratorio, opera, and art song.
 We are both enthusiastic walkers, hikers, and skiers, and I also do a bit of rock climbing.
 I first discovered my musical interests when I heard my boyhood neighbors playing their piano, and as a six-year-old, I begged my parents for one.
 Who would have known that early lessons on a second-hand, mint-green-painted piano would have led to this terrific opportunity in Boone, North Carolina!